 - Avis Budget Group, Inc. common stock The fair value of Avis Budget Group common stock is valued at the closing price reported on the active markets on which the security is traded.
 As such, these assets are classified as Level 1. - Mutual funds Valued at the NAV of shares held by the Plan at year end.
 NAV is derived by the quoted prices of underlying investments and are also classified as Level 1. - Common/collective trusts are valued based on the net asset value ("NAV") of units held by the Plan at year-end.
 Although the common/collective trusts are not available in an active market, the NAV of the units are approximated based on the quoted prices of the underlying investments that are traded in an active market.
 The Company has no unfunded commitments related to any of these investments and there are no Plan initiated redemption restrictions on these investments.
+There are no redemption restrictions on the participant's holdings in these investments.
 These assets are classified as Level 2.